GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
-You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+> ### I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Carl Friedrich Gauss*

 ---
 ## 🏎 Quick Facts